 It’s hard to miss the huge red brick Custom House, one of the most unique sites to see in Key West, Florida.

 Built in 1891 in the popular Richardsonian Romanesque-style typical of the time, the building towers over Mallory Square and the cruise ship dock, easily seen from the surrounding streets and even from the sea.
 The building originally housed the Key West post office and district courts.
 With the advent of very lucrative maritime industries that included wrecking, Key West became quite wealthy.

 In 1991, the State of Florida Land Acquisition Council purchased the property and leased it to the Key West Art & Historical Society to create a museum.
 “Old 91” is now a national landmark with a fascinating award-winning museum run by the Key West Art & Historical Society.

-You can fly into Miami and drive scenic A1A to Key West (mentioned above), or fly directly into the Key West airport.
+You can fly into Miami and scenic Miami to Key West road trip, or fly directly into the Key West airport.

 Cape Florida Lighthouse

 By Vicky of Buddy The Traveling Monkey

 The Cape Florida Lighthouse is located southeast of Miami on the southern end of Key Biscayne.
 Established in 1825, it is one of the best lighthouses on the east coast.
 You can get to it easily by car or even bicycle.
 The lighthouse doesn’t have an entrance fee, but it is inside Bill Baggs Cape Florida State Park, which costs $8 per vehicle.

 The lighthouse and the land it’s on have been historically significant for centuries.
 Before the lighthouse was built, Cape Florida was where slaves and Black Seminoles would board ships and escape to the British-held Bahamas.
 Unfortunately, once the lighthouse was built, the light compromised their escape route.